inbeacon/cordova-plugin-inbeacon/documentation/before-you-start.md

 	* the app description in the app-store needs to include the following: "Note: Continued use of GPS and [app name] running in the background can dramatically decrease battery life. [app name] will automatically shut down if you run it in the background and leave [description of location where ibeacons are used]."
 	* Possibility of initial app rejection by iTunes connect (apple appstore).
 However in the past we were able to get all apps approved, even with full background mode ON.
 	* The app uses a bit more battery power when inside beacon regions.
 Because location monitoring is set for least-accurate, GPS is not used by the SDK.
 We found that the decrease of battery life is negligible.

-* Restricted background mode.
-	If you don’t specify background modes, the app runs in restricted background mode.
-Restricted background mode notices ALL beacon regions enter/exit, even when the app is terminated or suspended (just like full background mode), but stops checking beacon proximity in the background 3 minutes after entering the region (location)

-	This means that if a user is approaching an iBeacon within a region more than 3 minutes after entering the region, triggers will no longer work when the app is in the background.

-	Advantages:

-	* App submission to the app store is without issues about background location scanning Battery power use is limited even more.

-	Disadvantages:

-	* This limits the app to a maximum of 3 minutes background processing when the app enters or leaves a beacon region.

 * Geofenced Location Authorisation mode.
 In this mode the app starts by only asking for "when in use" location permissions.
 Only when the user enters a predefined geofenced region, the app will ask for full (background) location permissions.
 Geofenced Location Authorisation is defined on the inBeacon backend.

 	Advantages: